This 21:09 minute video debate has beenc republished from Attack on Freedom of Speech (19/4/19) | PressTV (but see note below - Ed).

 We work hard to protect Google and our users from unauthorised access to or unauthorised alteration, disclosure or destruction of information that we hold.
 In particular:

-- We offer you when you access your Google Account and a in Google Chrome.
+- We offer you two-step verification when you access your Google Account and a Safe Browsing feature in Google Chrome.

 - We review our information collection, storage and processing practices, including physical security measures, to guard against unauthorised access to systems.